CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-beta.md

 2. **Locate the correct folder**: In the *All folders* tab, find the correct folder and on the same row (right-side), click on *Download*.
 The download duration for large files can vary based on the internet connection, and the specific browser being used may necessitate different actions:

 2.1 Google Chrome: A new window will open, prompting you to choose where to save the folder.
 Once the download starts, two files will be visible: folder.tar and folder.tar.srswap.
 Do not attempt to open folders until the name.tar.srswap is no longer visible.
-Decrypted files will be accessible inside the folder.tar.
+Decrypted files or subfolers will be accessible inside the folder.tar.

 2.2 Firefox: If you see the message *Firefox prevented this site from opening a pop-up window*, click on *Options* and *Allow pop-ups for sd.connect.sd.csc.fi*.
 The download will automatically start.
 Avoid opening the folder until the download is completed.
-Decrypted files will be accessible inside the folder.tar.
+Decrypted files  or subfolders will be accessible inside the folder.tar.

 [![Project](images/connect/beta-download.png)](images/connect/beta-download.png)